ucsd-cse11-w23/ucsd-cse11-w23.github.io/_lectures/lecture1.md

 Welcome to the page for the first problem session!
-Each problem session will come with a page like this that summarizes the videos you should watch and readings you should complete **beforehand**, along with any handouts for the day and code examples, notes, and recordings from the problem solving session.
+Each problem session will come with a page like this that summarizes the videos you should watch and readings you should complete **beforehand**, along with any handouts for the day and code examples and notes from the problem solving session.

 Session plan:
 - 2-3 min: Introduce instructors/staff